Greed Is Driving Us Towards Disaster

 Greed, in particular the greed of corporations and billionaire oligarchs, is driving human civilization and the biosphere towards disaster.

 The greed of giant fossil fuel corporations is driving us towards a tipping point after which human efforts to control climate change will be futile because feedback loops will have taken over.
 The greed of the military industrial complex is driving us towards a Third World War that might develop into a catastrophic thermonuclear war.
-The greed of our financial institutions is driving us towards economic collapse, as we see in the case of Greece.
+The greed of our financial institutions is also driving us towards economic collapse.

 Until the start of the Industrial Revolution in the 18th and 19th centuries, human society maintained a more or less sustainable relationship with nature.
 However, with the beginning of the industrial era, traditional ways of life, containing elements of both social and environmental ethics, were replaced by the money-centered, growth-oriented life of today, from which these vital elements are missing.